agude/agude.github.io/_books/surface_detail.md

 Many galactic civilizations run hells for their people, and others---including the Culture---oppose the practice.
 Both sides agree to settle the issue through a virtual conflict called the _War in Heaven_.
-The Culture declines to participate to maintain the appearance of neutrality.
+The Culture declines to participate to maintain the appearance of fairness.
 Early on, we learn that the anti-hell side is losing and is considering escalating the conflict into the real world.